Advantage Shaping as Surrogate Reward Maximization: Unifying Pass@K Policy Gradients: Bridging the Views

 This surrogate reward perspective should be distinguished from GRPO's original formulation.
-As presented by \citet{GRPO_original}, GRPO maximizes a PPO-style objective designed for the multi-epoch off-policy setting, where the expectation is taken over the old policy.
-Our surrogate reward, in contrast, identifies the true on-policy population objective that the GRPO gradient ascends in the fully online setting.
-We detail this distinction in Appendix \ref{sec:grpo details}, showing why the PPO-style objective cannot be directly simplified to yield this on-policy surrogate.
+As presented by \citet{GRPO_original}, GRPO maximizes a PPO-style objective designed for the multi-epoch off-policy setting, where the expectation is over the old policy.
+Our surrogate reward, in contrast, identifies the on-policy population objective that the GRPO gradient ascends in the fully online setting.
+We detail this distinction in App. \ref{sec:grpo details}, showing why the PPO-style objective cannot directly yield this on-policy surrogate.